On-site Generator Program

-1. On-site generation provides a secondary source of power during unexpected outages for your business.
-By continually monitoring utility power, an on-site generator will automatically start and transfer your facility to the generator if loss of power is detected.
+- On-site generation provides a secondary source of power during unexpected outages.
+By continually monitoring utility power, an on-site generator will automatically start and transfer your facility to generator power if loss of electricity is detected.
 Benefits include:

-2. On-site generation provides monthly rate saving opportunities over MVEC’s standard business rates through the “Peak Alert” load management program.
+- On-site generation provides monthly rate-saving opportunities over MVEC’s standard business rates through the “Peak Alert” load management program.

 How Does the Peak Alert Program Work?

-• During peak (or high) energy demand periods, MVEC will remotely and automatically start your generator and transfer your energy source from the utility to your generator.
+- During periods of high energy demand, MVEC will remotely and automatically start your generator and transfer your energy source from the utility to your generator.
 When the peak demand period is over, we remotely send a signal to the generator to return to normal utility service.

 Examples of Businesses Taking Advantage of On-site Generators